Barclays cuts 150 investment bank jobs under cost-cutting plan

-LONDON, July 31 (Reuters) - Barclays Plc is cutting about 150 staff from its investment bank as part of the British bank’s attempt to cut costs and improve profitability in the business, a person familiar with the matter said.
+LONDON (Reuters) - Barclays Plc (BARC.L) is cutting about 150 staff from its investment bank as part of the British bank’s attempt to cut costs and improve profitability in the business, a person familiar with the matter said.

 Affected staff, which included managing directors, were told this week, the source said on Friday.